Technology Tools and Resources

 VPN (Virtual Private Network)

 • Have you set up and tested personal access with Emory’s VPN to enable you to connect to the Emory Network and access your files?
-If you have not done so, contact OIT to make this request.
-Be sure to test our VPN access prior to telecommuting to confirm that you are able to successfully log in and access the network.
+If you have not done so, contact the Office of Information Technoloty (OIT) to make this request.
+Be sure to test VPN access prior to telecommuting to confirm that you are able to successfully log in and access the network.

 • Some faculty and staff may utilize Microsoft One Drive or SharePoint, and, in these cases, VPN connection may not be necessary.
 If you are uncertain about this, please contact OIT for clarification.